flyryan/Instant-Scanner-NSF/readme.md

 This PowerShell script offers a wide range of features designed to deliver reliable, scalable, and efficient directory monitoring and file processing:

 1. **Real-Time Directory Monitoring**:
-   - Continuously monitors a specified folder for new files.
+   - Continuously monitors a specified folder for new NSF database files.
    - Implements a queuing system to ensure all files are processed as they are added.

 2. **Concurrency with Worker Jobs**: